silverstripe/silverstripe-framework/docs/en/reference/partial-caching.md

 ## Introduction

-Partial caching, new in SilverStripe 2.4, is a feature that allows the caching of just a portion of a page.
+Partial caching is a feature that allows the caching of just a portion of a page.

 As opposed to static publishing, which avoids the SilverStripe controller layer on cached pages, partial caching allows caching for pages that contain a mix of moderately static & user specific data, and still provide full access control